Soviet imagery during the Russo-Ukrainian war: Events

-"Grandmother Z"
+Babushka Z

-In April 2022, a video was filmed of an elderly Ukrainian woman named Anna Ivanovna greeting Ukrainian soldiers while holding a Soviet flag at her home in Velyka Danylivka, saying that she and her husband had "waited, prayed for them, for Putin and all the people."
-The soldiers gave her food, but took the flag from her and trampled it, to which she stated "my parents died for that flag in the Great Patriotic War."
-The video went viral and was featured on Russian state-controlled media, where it was cited by Russian propagandists as proof that the Russian invasion of Ukraine had popular support, in spite of the fact that most Ukrainians—even in Russian-speaking regions—opposed it.
+In April 2022, a video was filmed of an elderly Ukrainian woman named Anna Ivanovna Ivanova greeting Ukrainian soldiers while holding a Soviet flag at her home in Velyka Danylivka, saying that she and her husband had "waited, prayed for them, for Putin and all the people."
+The soldiers gave her food, but took the flag from her and trampled it, to which she returned the food and stated "my parents died for that flag in the Great Patriotic War."
+The video went viral and was featured on Russian state-controlled media, where it was cited by Russian propagandists as proof that the 2022 Russian invasion of Ukraine had popular support, in spite of the fact that most Ukrainians—even in Russian-speaking regions—opposed it.
 Nonetheless, in Russia, murals, postcards, street art, billboards, chevrons, and stickers depicting the woman have been created and displayed in public, and a statue of her was unveiled in Russian-occupied Mariupol.
-She has been nicknamed "Grandmother Z" and "Grandmother with a red flag" among Russian militarists.
+She has been nicknamed "Babushka Z" and "Babushka with a red flag" among Russian militarists.
 She was also referred to as "Grandma Anya" and called "a symbol of the motherland for the entire Russian world" by Russian politician Sergey Kiriyenko, who has been responsible for governing parts of occupied Ukraine.

-In May 2022, Ivanovna told Ukrainska Pravda that she met the Ukrainian soldiers, whom she had erroneously identified as Russian, with a Soviet flag not out of sympathy, but because she felt the need to reconcile with them so that they would not "destroy" the village and Ukraine after her house was shelled, and that she felt like a "traitor" due to the way her image was exploited by Russia.
+In May 2022, Ivanova told Ukrainska Pravda that she met the Ukrainian soldiers, whom she had erroneously identified as Russian, with a Soviet flag not out of sympathy, but because she felt the need to reconcile with them so that they would not "destroy" the village and Ukraine after her house was shelled, and that she felt like a "traitor" due to the way her image was exploited by Russia.
 The next month, she spoke to BBC News and stated that she did not support the war but claimed that she had (mistakenly) greeted two Russian soldiers and that, at the time, she was "just happy that Russians would come and not fight with us.
 I was happy that we would unite again."
 In August 2022, she told BBC News Russian that she still lived in Velyka Danylivka and was "not going to leave anywhere."
-The promotion of the "Grandmother with a red flag" in Russian state-controlled media almost stopped after it was discovered that Ivanovna was not opposed to the Ukrainian state.
+The promotion of the "Babushka with a red flag" in Russian state-controlled media almost stopped after it was discovered that Ivanova was not opposed to the Ukrainian state.